On the link of Lipschitz normally embedded sets: Introduction

-In fact, we prove a more general result, in the case that $(X\setminus \{0\},0)$ is not necessarily a connected germ (see Theorem \ref{main_thm}).
+We also present a result in the case that $(X\setminus \{0\},0)$ is not necessarily a connected germ (see Corollary \ref{main_thm_non-connected}).

 This article is organized as follows.
-In Section \ref{sec:preliminaries} the main definitions used in this article are presented.
-In Section \ref{sec:key_results} two important results are proved: the LLNE property does not depend on the subanalytic norm chosen on $\mathbb{R}^n$ (see Proposition \ref{LLNE_metric_inv}) and L-regular cells are LLNE (see Proposition \ref{L-regular_llne}).
-We present some examples of LLNE sets (see Subsection \ref{sec:examples} and, in particular, Proposition \ref{llne_cone}).
-In Section \ref{sec:main_results} the main result of this article is proved (see Theorem \ref{main_thm}) and some examples are presented in order to show that the subanalytic hypothesis in Theorem \ref{main_thm} cannot be removed (see Examples \ref{ex:non-LNE} and \ref{ex:non-LLNE}).
-In Section \ref{sec:applications} some applications of Theorem \ref{main_thm} are presented.
-For example, we characterize the real Brieskorn's surfaces which are LNE (see Proposition \ref{char_Brieskorn_surf}) and we give conditions for a given set to be (or not) LNE in terms of its sections (see Corollaries \ref{LNE_sections_imply_LNE} and \ref{section_non-LNE}).
-We also present alternative proof to Neumann-Pichon's conjecture for LNE sets, which said that {\it if a complex analytic set that is LNE at a point $p$ then its tangent cone at $p$ is LNE as well}.
-This conjecture was answered by the second named author and Fernandes in \cite{FernandesS:2019}.
-Several examples are also presented in order to show that the above mentioned applications are well posed.
+In Section \ref{sec:preliminaries} the main definitions used in this article are presented and two important results are proved: the LLNE property does not depend on the subanalytic norm chosen on $\mathbb{R}^n$ (see Proposition \ref{LLNE_metric_inv}) and L-regular cells are LLNE (see Proposition \ref{L-regular_llne}).
+In Section \ref{sec:main_results} the main result of this article is proved (see Theorem \ref{main_thm_connected}) and some examples are presented in order to show that the subanalytic hypothesis in this theorem cannot be removed (see Examples \ref{ex:non-LNE} and \ref{ex:non-LLNE}).

-Still in Section \ref{sec:applications}, we show that Misev-Pichon's result in \cite{MisevP:2019}, which says that {\it a superisolated surface $X\subset \C^3$ is LNE at $0$ if and only if its projectivized tangent cone $PC(X,0)$ has only ordinary singularities}, does not hold true in the real case (see Proposition \ref{superiso-non-LNE}).

 Most parts of the given definitions are general and, when necessary for our purposes, rely on the subanalytic structure.
 In order to know more about the subanalytic geometry, see, for instance, \cite{Lojasiewicz:1964}, \cite{Gabrielov:1968} and \cite{BierstoneM:2000}.